Null

 Other Cyber Risks Affecting Healthcare Organizations

-Aside from ransomware incidents, there are numerous other types of cyber threats that healthcare organizations need to manage and avoid.
-While this article will not detail all of the cyber threats impacting the healthcare sector, we focus on several of the most significant risks below.
+Aside from ransomware incidents, healthcare organizations need to manage and guard against numerous other types of cyber threats.
+While this article won't detail all of the cyber threats impacting the healthcare sector, we focus on several of the most significant risks below.

-According to the HIPAA Journal, cyberattacks on vendors and business associates of healthcare organizations have "increased to the point where attacks on business associates now outnumber attacks on healthcare providers."
-(Alder, Healthcare Organizations Most Common Victims in 3rd Party Data Breaches 2023) In 2023, Black Kite, a vendor risk management company, analyzed 63 third-party breaches that affected at least 298 companies and reported a doubling of the impact and destruction caused by those breaches.
+According to The HIPAA Journal, cyberattacks on vendors and business associates of healthcare organizations have "increased to the point where attacks on business associates now outnumber attacks on healthcare providers."
+(Alder, Healthcare Organizations Most Common Victims in 3rd Party Data Breaches 2023) In 2023, Black Kite, a vendor risk management company, analyzed 63 third-party breaches that affected at least 298 companies and reported a doubling of the impact and destruction those breaches caused.
 In 2021, an average of 2.46 companies were affected by each third-party breach, with the number of affected companies increasing to an average of 4.73 per breach in 2022.
 (Alder, Healthcare Organizations Most Common Victims in 3rd Party Data Breaches 2023)

 Hacking Incidents